apache/pekko-http/docs/src/main/paradox/routing-dsl/testkit.md

 ## Examples

-A great pool of examples are the tests for all the predefined directives in Akka HTTP.
+A great pool of examples are the tests for all the predefined directives in Apache Pekko HTTP.
-They can be found @scala[@github[here](/akka-http-tests/src/test/scala/akka/http/scaladsl/server/directives/)]@java[@github[here](/akka-http-tests/src/test/java/akka/http/javadsl/server/directives/)].
+They can be found @scala[@github[here](/pekko-http-tests/src/test/scala/akka/http/scaladsl/server/directives/)]@java[@github[here](/pekko-http-tests/src/test/java/akka/http/javadsl/server/directives/)].